AdamKeher/SerialTerm/README.md

   * Supports physical disconnection and reconnection of the serial port without exit
   * Provides the ability to quickly close and open the serial port to allow access to the port from 3rd party flash tools
 * Light weight implementation
+* Soft reset Esp32 from SerialTerm during listening or on connection
 * Simple single file delployment

 ## Syntax